xcart/xcart-docs/_pages/kb_en/products/products/managing_products/index.md

 order: 200
 published: true
 ---
 Usually product management starts with adding products to the catalog.
-Products can be added to the catalog one by one manually or via import.
+In X-Cart, products can be added to the catalog one by one manually or via import.
+You will find information about these methods in the following sections:

    * {% link "Adding Products" ref_fhzzxDTy %}
      Find out how to add a product manually and learn about the product properties that can be specified for a product.